Running Git Pull, Commit, Push Without Re-authenticating (SSH, Credential)

 ssh-rsa AAAA124123QABAAACAQCbKx1YXw8bUIWUb39eLkm7+AMVT92PhMCo...

 2-2.
-Register the SSH Key with Git
+Register the SSH key with your Git host

 2-3.
-Clone the target repository over SSH
+Clone the repository over SSH

-[03] Using Git Config (Credential)
+[03] Using Git Config (Credential Helper)

 3-1.
 Permanent storage